-If you have articles or other materials that you would like to share with the class, please class.kent.edu
+If you have articles or other materials that you would like to share with the class, please submit them to the instructor in digital form.

 Web CT is a Kent State University resource used to augment the course.
 Students will be advised when access is available and how to log in.